kawansoft/aceql-http/README.md

 # AceQL HTTP
 <img src="https://www.aceql.com/favicon.png" alt=""/>

-<a href="https://www.aceql.com">AceQL HTTP</a> is a library of REST like http APIs that allow to access to
+<a href="https://www.aceql.com">AceQL HTTP</a> is a library of REST like HTTP APIs that allow to access to
-remote SQL databases over http from any device that supports HTTP.
+remote SQL databases over HTTP from any device that supports HTTP.

 AceQL HTTP is provided with two client SDK: